Parakuyo people: About

 The Kwavi are related to the Maasai.
 Though little has been written about them, they were the subject of a 1974 Master's thesis at the University of Dar es Salaam by Douglas Ndagala, "Social and Economic Change among the Pastoral Wakwavi and Its Impact on Rural Development."
 At least one author, however, denies their existence as a distinct ethnic group, while another research paper gives the names Ilparakuyo and Baraguyu as apparent synonyms for Kwavi.

-The Kwavi basically refer to a cultural or occupational group.
+The Kwavi basically refers to a cultural or occupational group.
 This term is also used in Kenya and it is used to refer to groups of people related to the Akamba people.

-The Kwavi of Tanzania are not basically a separate ethnic group per se but a people within an ethnic group who have a particular occupation.
-Wakwavi are basically pastoral but do also have elements of agricultural, as such, they are a sedentary people with a heavy bias to pastoralism.
-Wakwavi of Tanzania were looked upon as being Gogo people with whom they shared the same language.
+Even the Kwavi of Tanzania are not a separate ethnic group per se, but a people within an ethnic group who have a particular occupation.
+The Wakwavi are a sedentary people with a heavy bias to pastoralism, but also elements of agriculture.
+As such, they has been looked upon as being Gogo people, with whom they shared the same language.

-With time, due to loss of livestock and consequential pauperism, many have changed their preoccupation and have become agriculturist and as such now not discernible from the other Gogo people.
+With time, due to loss of livestock and consequential pauperism, many have changed their preoccupation to agriculturalism, and as such are now not discernible from the other Gogo people.
 They were mistaken as Masaai, whom they were not, for although they had Masaai features of dressing, they had not their ornament, they did not use ochre as the Masaai, nor did plait their hair long like the Masaai.
 And although the blanket featured just as the Masaai, their nakedness was not exposed as the Masaai.
 However, unlike other Gogos, they pierced and elongated their earlobes, this though is not limited to the Masaai.